 Specialized Online Branding

-In a recent conversation with Nirmal Gyanwali, a web design experts in Sydney, he made the submission that the roles of a web designer are facilitating the delivery of quality content and specialised branding messages to website visitors.
+In a recent conversation with Nirmal Gyanwali, a web design expert in Sydney, he made the submission that the roles of a web designer are facilitating the delivery of quality content and specialised branding messages to website visitors.
 I came to agree with this because it explains why large corporation’s web designers are part of the marketing team and not the IT department.
 In her recent articles on web design trends of 2016, Nicole Boyer, a professional web, and graphic designer made the point that the ability of a web designer to design pages that forward the brand of the company is very vital.
 This, therefore, leads to the integration of the marketing and web design.
 Since the wall that existed between marketing and technology has long been broken down, web designers should diversify their skills by learning about content, marketing, and branding.

 Specialized Web Functions